MLH/mlh-policies/community-values.md

 Major League Hacking (MLH) believes that every student on the planet should have access to high-quality events where they can learn, build, and share their creations.
-Through supporting 100’s of hackathons around the world and working closely with the MLH Community, we’ve come up with the following Core Values that MLH and MLH Member Events share.
+Through supporting hundreds of hackathons around the world and working closely with the MLH Community, we’ve come up with the following Core Values that MLH and MLH Member Events share.